ojsde/shariff/README.md

 - Pinterest
 - Whatsapp
 - XING
-- Mail

 ![Shariff buttons](https://raw.githubusercontent.com/lilients/img/master/shariff_buttons_footer.PNG)

 An info button that links to the heise article can be added.
-You can select different themes, choose the orientation of the buttons (verticlal or horizontal) and determine the position of the social media buttons on your web site (footer, sidebar or article/book page).
+You can select different themes, choose the orientation of the buttons (vertical or horizontal) and determine the position of the social media buttons on your web site (footer, sidebar or article/book page).
 The plugins will be displayed in the language of the website.

 You can add the Shariff PHP Backend to display the number of likes (see below).